Facebook LinkedIn Twitter

 Alongside the awards, science writer and broadcaster Vivienne Parry will lead a discussion on the ‘Needs and Challenges in Engineering and Society’ with Babylon Health CTO Caroline Hargrove, BAFTA nominated science presenter Fran Scott and current Suffrage Science awardee and Reader in Polymer Bioelectronics, Rylie Green.

-The Suffrage Science scheme was initiated by Professor Dame Amanda Fisher, Director of the MRC Laboratory of Medical Sciences (LMS) in 2011.
+The Suffrage Science scheme was initiated by Professor Dame Amanda Fisher, Director of the MRC London Institute of Medical Sciences (LMS) in 2011.
 Amanda says:

 “Now in its eighth year, these heirlooms create a self-perpetuating network of talent and contacts to help others succeed in science and engineering.
 This year’s awardees join a community of over 120 women scientists.
 Since 2011 the awards have travelled from the UK, across Europe to the USA, Hong Kong and to Uganda, illustrating the international nature of science and engineering, and the global effort to improve female representation.”